elm-city-craftworks/practicing-ruby-manuscripts/articles/v2/012-working-with-binary-file-formats.md

 The tool that makes it possible for us to convert these various field values into binary sequences is `Array#pack`.
-If you note that the file size of our reference image is 2x2 bitmap is 70 btres, it becomes clear what `pack` is actually doing for us when we examine the byte by byte values in the following example:
+If you note that the file size of our reference image is 2x2 bitmap is 70 bytes, it becomes clear what `pack` is actually doing for us when we examine the byte by byte values in the following example: